Octreotide

 Octreotide, sold under the brand name Sandostatin among others, is an octapeptide that mimics natural somatostatin pharmacologically, though it is a more potent inhibitor of growth hormone, glucagon, and insulin than the natural hormone.
-It was first synthesized in 1979 by the chemist Wilfried Bauer, and binds predominantly to the somatostatin receptors SSTR2 and SSTR5.
+It was first synthesized in 1979 and binds predominantly to the somatostatin receptors SSTR2 and SSTR5.

 It was approved for use in the United States in 1988.
-Octreotide (Mycapssa) was approved for medical use in the European Union in 2022.
-As of June 2020, octreotide (Mycapssa) is the first and only oral somatostatin analog (SSA) approved by the FDA.
+Octreotide was approved for medical use in the European Union in 2022.
+As of June 2020, octreotide is the first oral somatostatin analog (SSA) approved by the FDA.
+It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Tumors

-Octreotide is used for the treatment of growth hormone producing tumors (acromegaly and gigantism), when surgery is contraindicated, pituitary tumors that secrete thyroid-stimulating hormone (thyrotropinomata), diarrhea and flushing episodes associated with carcinoid syndrome, and diarrhea in people with vasoactive intestinal peptide-secreting tumors (VIPomas).
+Octreotide is used for the treatment of growth hormone producing tumors (acromegaly and gigantism), when surgery is contraindicated, pituitary tumors that secrete thyroid-stimulating hormone (thyrotropinoma), diarrhea and flushing episodes associated with carcinoid syndrome, and diarrhea in people with vasoactive intestinal peptide-secreting tumors (VIPomas).
 Octreotide is also used in mild cases of glucagonoma when surgery is not an option.